 -

-Do the data protection laws in your jurisdiction provide individual data privacy rights, such as the right to access and the right to deletion?
-If so, please provide a general description of such rights, how they are exercised, any exceptions and any other relevant details.
+Do the data protection laws in your jurisdiction establish specific rights for individuals, such as the right to access and the right to deletion?
+If so, please provide a general description of such rights, how they are exercised, and any exceptions.

-The PDPA does not create privacy rights; rather, it imposes obligations on organisations to safeguard the personal data of individuals.
-Nonetheless, some “rights” that individuals have include the right to withdraw consent, the right to request access to their personal data, and the right to request a correction to their personal data.
+The PDPA imposes obligations on organisations to safeguard the personal data of individuals.
+Some “rights” that individuals have include the right to withdraw consent, the right to request access to their personal data, and the right to request a correction to their personal data.

 Withdrawal of consent: Individuals are allowed to withdraw consent upon giving reasonable notice, and the organisation is required to cease collecting, using or disclosing the personal data, subject to certain exceptions (Section 16 of the PDPA).